steffenmueller4/steffenmueller4.github.io/_posts/2021-12-26-interdependencies-organization-and-architecture_part-I-overview.md

 The incentive structure is driving and shaping the organization, because it drives and shapes what the organization prioritizes in the day to day work and how people in the organization get ahead.
 The tech debt is, then, going to accrue in the day to day work of people in the organization due to their priorities {%cite Bellotti2021 %}.

-With that in mind, we can also conclude that the incentive structure of the organization also reflects on software architecture.
+The incentive structure is one way how the organization influences software architecture.
-This is a clear sign that we have interdependencies between organization and software architecture.
+There are further things such as previous experiences, knowledge, politics, and maturity of the organization.
-The organization structure is shaping the organization's architecture in various ways.
+The organization is shaping the organization's architecture in various ways.
+With a little bit of background knowledge, you can understand the mechanisms how an organization influences the software architecture of an application and organization.
-When, for example, two teams of an organization are architecting a new solution, they may come up with two components where each component is maintained by one of the teams (see also: [the article about Conway's Law and the Inverse Conway Maneuver]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-II-conway %})).
+Also, you can make use of the mechanisms to influence the organization and software architecture via setting incentives or simply architecting better solutions for your organization (see also: [the article about Conway's Law and the Inverse Conway Maneuver]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-II-conway %}) or [the article about the Team Topologies approach]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-IV-team-topologies-approach %})).
-From such an architecture, different architecture challenges may arise which you can also predict when you know about the mechanisms laying behind.
-Initially, this architecture may work well, but when team priorities shift or the organization changes, the architecture may be difficult to be maintained.

 In the [next section](#examples-from-the-real-world), we will first give you some real-world examples about those interdepencies between organization and architecture.